 Benefits of figs

-Let me tell you about the benefits of California Dried Mission Figs!
-The figs add moisture and contribute to the texture of the cupcakes.
+The California Dried Mission Figs add moisture and contribute to the texture of the cupcakes.
 They are also a great source of health-promoting dietary fiber, adding a healthy twist to these indulgent cupcakes.

-Figs contain many essential minerals such as calcium, iron, and potassium, not to mention they are rich in antioxidants and complex carbohydrates.
+Figs contain many essential minerals such as calcium, iron, and potassium and are rich in antioxidants and complex carbohydrates.

 Ingredients

 Here are the ingredients to make these delicious vegan chocolate fig cupcakes.
-See the recipe for the details.
+The fig whiskey jam and vegan Irish Cream frosting ingredients are not pictured.

 Equipment